estellaka/estella.github.io/_projects/3_project.md

 I generated additional reporting estimating how long the migration would take for existing major flows, with time estimates for building using both the existing CX custom payload templates versus a Chrome extension built by one of our developers.

 I also created documentation highlighting current pain points the team had with ES agents, and whether migrating to CX would solve the issue.
 I’ve included some of the more generalizable points in the table below.
-Areas I feel would generate the most time savings for designers are starred.
+Areas I feel would generate the most time savings for designers are starred &#11088;.

 _Note: There are some differences in vocabulary between ES/CX.
 For example, “intent” in ES encompasses training phrases, actions, parameters, and responses, while an intent in CX has been simplified into just training phrases and parameters, making them more reusable._